Cyclist killed due to pothole, says coroner

 At the conclusion of the inquest, the coroner for North Yorkshire, Rob Turnbull, said he had, “no doubt whatsoever that the condition of the road on that occasion was the cause of the accident”.

-CTC believe that local authority maintenance regimes must take into account cyclists' needs, including the considerable risk that narrow trenches next to drains pose.
+CTC believes that local authority maintenance regimes must take into account cyclists' needs, including the considerable risk that narrow trenches next to drains pose.
 Such hazards aren't deemed a problem because they don't affect drivers, but still are a risk for cyclists because they are close to the kerb, where cyclists sometimes have to ride.

 Kate Uzzell, Mr Uzzell's widow, criticised the council for failing to take action, telling the Yorkshire Post: “It is simply disgraceful that a pothole on such a busy road was allowed to go unrepaired.
 We lost a husband, a brother and a brother-in-law, a dear friend and a son.
 Martyn’s death was entirely avoidable.”